Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Argentina?

 5G depends on the Argentine network the eSIM rides and whether the plan includes it.
 All three carriers, Claro, Personal and Movistar, bought 3.5 GHz spectrum in the October 2023 auction and are deploying 5G from there, with the densest coverage around Buenos Aires and the larger provincial capitals.
-Simscanner does not yet publish a verified per-brand 5G figure for Argentina; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Argentina in the speed section.

 How do I activate an eSIM before arriving in Argentina?